Episode Title:Korean Beauty’s 5 Most Popular Skin Trends Ep-65

 The trend of celebrity beauty lines is not showing signs of slowing down worldwide.
 Amore Pacific recently announced their intention to team up with former Wonder Girls group member Sohee to create a beauty line.
 The collection will be aimed at consumers in their 20s and 30s.

-What is it: Honey skin is skin that looks soft, hydrated, healthy and glowing no matter the weather.
-This trend has been popular in Korea for years, and a whole range of products have been created specifically to perfect the honey skin glow.
+What is it: Honey skin is skin that looks soft, hydrated, healthy and glowing.
+This trend has been popular in Korea for years because it is ideal no matter the weather.
+As a result, a whole range of products have been created specifically to perfect the honey skin glow.

-How to get it: While it’s not absolutely necessary to use products with honey in them, honey-based products are perfect for supplying the hydration and nutrition to the skin that’s essential for this look.
+How to get it: While it’s not absolutely necessary to use products with honey in them, honey-based products are perfect for this.
+They not only supply the hydration needed but also the skin nutrition that’s essential for this look.
 Try layering honey or propolis based products for the best results.

-A propolis essence like Skinfood’s Royal Honey Propolis Enrich Essence, a propolis toner like COSRX Propolis Synergy Toner, a serum like APLB’sBee Pollen Propolis Ampoule Serum gives the skin a rich glow and a cream like APLBVitamin Propolis Moisture Cream helps to lock in the hydration and make the skin look instantly healthier.
+Firstly, a propolis essence like Skinfood’s Royal Honey Propolis Enrich Essence.
+Secondly, a propolis toner like COSRX Propolis Synergy Toner.
+Thirdly, a serum like APLB’sBee Pollen Propolis Ampoule Serum which gives the skin a rich glow.
+Finally, a cream like APLBVitamin Propolis Moisture Cream helps to lock in the hydration.
+In addition, it also makes the skin look instantly healthier.

 What is it: The water glow or “water skin” is best summed up as the look you get after showering, when the skin looks juicy, plump and with an almost wet sheen to it.
 If you watch Korean TV or K-dramas, you’ll notice that many celebrities favour this look.